 This clause defines a reference architecture for 5G Multicast–Broadcast User Services, including the logical functions involved and the logical reference points between them.

+The provisioning of group communication services as defined in TS 23.289 [X] is supported by MBS User Services, in particular the addition of User Plane FEC protection by the MBSTF.
+This usage is further described in clause A.1

+Other aspects of interworking with LTE are specified in clause 5.2 of TS 23.247 [5] and are not considered further in the present document.

 Third CHANGE

 A.1 Group Communication